gesa/hint/packages/hint/docs/user-guide/concepts/connectors.md

 ### Legacy connectors

-Note that [`@hint/connector-chrome`][connector-chrome] has been deprecated in favor of the [puppeteer connector][connector puppeteer].
+Note that [`@hint/connector-chrome`][connector-chrome] has been deprecated in favor of the [puppeteer connector][connector-puppeteer].

 ## Configuration